-World Court to rule on emergency measures in Rohingya genocide case
+World court to rule on emergency measures in Rohingya genocide case

 More than 730,000 Rohingya fled Myanmar after a military-led crackdown in 2017 and were forced into squalid camps across the border in Bangladesh.
 U.N. investigators concluded the military campaign was executed with “genocidal intent”.

+“Political and military policies have always been imposed with violent force and intimidation upon the people of Myanmar, systematically and institutionally, on the basis of their political and religious beliefs and ethnic identities and continue until the present,” the statement said.

+“We understand very clearly that the ICJ case against Myanmar is directed towards those responsible for using political power and military might, and not to the people of Myanmar.”

-At Cox’s Bazar, the world’s largest refugee camp, hopes were running high for a ruling in their favour after years of persecution.
+In the camps outside Cox’s Bazar home to more than one million Rohingya, making them the world’s largest refugee settlement, hopes were running high for a ruling in their favour after years of persecution.

 “The entire Rohingya community is praying for justice,” said Dil Mohammad, 52, a Rohingya community leader.
 “We expect that it will deliver a fair judgment.”